 How I’m Trained to Support You

-I’m a Trauma-Informed Holistic Grief Coach, having completed the Holistic Grief Coach Certification®, accredited by both the ACCPH and the IPHM.
+I'm a Trauma-Informed Holistic Grief Coach, having completed the Holistic Grief Coach Certification®, accredited by both the ACCPH and the IPHM.
+My training focused on supporting people through grief in a safe, compassionate, and trauma-aware way - both one-to-one and in group settings.

-My training focused on supporting people through grief in a safe, compassionate, and trauma-aware way, both one-to-one and in group settings.
-Grief coaching isn’t therapy or counselling - we don’t revisit or delve into past trauma.
-We simply find ways to move forward using a holistic (whole person - mind, body and spirit) approach.
-As part of the certification, my coaching sessions were reviewed and assessed, and I work within clear ethical boundaries - including knowing when coaching is supportive and when someone may need therapeutic or clinical support instead or alongside our sessions.
+Grief coaching isn't therapy or counselling - we don't revisit or delve into past trauma.
+Instead, we work forward together using a holistic approach, supporting the whole of you: mind, body, and spirit.
+As part of my certification, my coaching sessions were reviewed and assessed, and I work within clear ethical boundaries - including recognising when coaching is the right support, and when someone might benefit from therapeutic or clinical care alongside or instead of our sessions.

-If you’re unsure whether coaching is right for you, I offer a free, no-obligation call to explore what support might feel most helpful.
+If you're unsure whether coaching is right for you, I offer a free, no-obligation call to explore what support might feel most helpful. 🧡

 I’ve been incredibly lucky to work with Rachel on a weekly basis for six months.
 What truly sets her apart is the combination of her lived experience and her deep knowledge of grief and related fields.
 She is deeply trauma-informed and consistently creates a sense of safety, even in the most vulnerable moments.
 Rachel has an amazing ability to listen beyond words and gently translate my loose feelings and scattered thoughts into something that makes sense.
 She has also been a profound source of inspiration in showing how grief and sorrow can be transformed into something meaningful, and even light.
 I’ve felt held, understood, and supported throughout our work together.
 I’m deeply grateful for the way she has walked alongside me